HUNTING FOR UNICORNS

 A perfect unicorn horn, for those with eyes to see.

-April came and went (work has been crazy) and all of a sudden I was staring at a post on my phone that brought equal parts dread and excitement.
-It was Charleston Magazine announcing that there were 31 days to enter your submissions for their 2026 photo contest issue.
+April came and went (work has been crazy) and before I knew it I was staring at a post on my phone that brought equal parts dread and excitement: it was Charleston Magazine announcing that there were 31 days to enter your submissions for their 2026 photo contest issue.
 I looked up at the calendar.
 It’s May already!?
-This was something I had on my radar since last year; I actually made it into the magazine but had my qualms about it.
+This was something I had on my radar since last year; I actually made it into the magazine in 2025 but had my qualms about it.

 F*** this picture lol.

-It was with a photo I didn’t really love (I hate it!) and I was out of the country when they hosted their big party for the winners (publishee’s?)
-So not only was I not that proud, but I didn’t really get to enjoy the spoils.
-Making it to that party - no, kicking the figurative doors down - is what I really need to do.
-Make my name known in a place I love.
+The photo selected was not my favorite (I kind of hate it to be honest) and I was out of the country when the magazine hosted a big party for the winners (publishee’s?)
+Between not being proud of the photo and missing the event, it hardly felt like a success.
+Making it to that party - no, kicking the figurative doors down - is what I really needed to do.
+Go five-for-five.
+Make a name for myself in this place I had fallen in love with.
 Make some connections.
 Get a job.
-The possibilities are endless.
+The possibilities were endless.

 But the contest snuck up on me.
-I thought it was held later in the summer, and had planned on having a few more visits under my belt by contest-time.
-With a trip to the mountains planned for the end of the month, this meant I had just three Sundays.
+I thought it was held later in the summer and had planned on having a few more visits under my belt by submission time.
+I had collected some cool photos over the last few trips, but nothing that I considered magazine-worthy.
+I wanted to make a splash.
+And with a trip to the mountains planned for the end of the month, this meant I had just three Sundays.

 Three Sundays to find my unicorn.

 I slept good all week.
-I got in a good routine, same bed time every night.
-I was taking this as serious as my second try at college.
-[Editor’s note: and much more serious than the first try.]
+I got into a good routine, same bedtime every night.
+I was taking this as seriously as my second try at college.
+[Editor’s note: And much more seriously than the first.]

 I brainstormed, I plotted, I daydreamed.
 The last one was the most important.

 I woke up on Sunday and left my apartment before 7 AM.
-It was a smooth ride as usual, and everything was going according to plan until I got downtown.
-I took a right on to King and my stomach sank.
+It was a smooth ride and everything was going according to plan until I arrived downtown.
+I took a right on King and my stomach sank.
 My secret free parking spot, the staple of my day-long visits here for the last six years, was gated off, just as I feared might one day happen.
 Damn it.

 I didn’t do well without a plan.
-I circled, and start-stopped, and read parking signs out the window at a slow roll.
+I circled, I start-stopped, I read parking signs out the window at a slow-roll.
 I couldn’t have looked any more like an out-of-towner, which I was in every sense.
+But I belong here, damn it.

-I eventually found a spot, and well, it was in the projects.
+I eventually found a spot, and as it turns out, it was in the projects.
 Fine by me.
 Beggars can’t be choosers.
 I parked and got the day started.

 Everything is pretty in Charleston.